LMuter/Tweeti/CONTRIBUTING.md

 I'm happy you're reading this, since all developers who want to help are more than welcome to join!

 ## About Tweeti

-Tweeti is an opensource project to label Tweets.I know there are already many labeling tools, but our aime is to build a tool that is light weight, easy to use and suitable for text analysis.
+Tweeti is an opensource project to label Tweets.
+I know there are already many labeling tools, but our aime is to build a tool that is light weight, easy to use and suitable for text analysis.
 You can find a life version of [Tweeti](https://www.tweeti.nl).

-## Testing

-Todo

 ## Submitting changes